shubhamdevgupta/snake_rewind/README.md

 # 🐍 Snake Rewind

-A modern premium remake of the legendary Nokia Snake game built with Flutter.
+A premium modern remake of the legendary Nokia Snake game built with Flutter.

-Snake Rewind combines retro nostalgia with modern arcade visuals, AMOLED themes, smooth gameplay, cloud features, leaderboards, achievements, and premium UI polish.
+Snake Rewind combines classic retro nostalgia with modern arcade visuals, smooth gameplay, Firebase-powered social systems, online leaderboards, achievements, and premium AMOLED-inspired UI design.

+This is not just a simple Snake clone — it is designed as a modern social retro arcade platform.

 ---